Ready to show that smug, blinky little cursor who's boss?

 DON’T CALL ME IF…

-- Looking for a transactional relationship.
+Looking for a transactional relationship.
 I’m not a word vending machine, I’m a writer.
-If you don’t want to really engage with me and do deep work together, we will frustrate the crap out of each other.
+If you aren’t ready to engage with me and do deep work together, we’ll only frustrate the crap out of each other.

-- SEO-obsessed.
-While SEO is important, I am not interested in cranking out blog posts overflowing with keywords.
+SEO-obsessed.
+While SEO is important, I’m not into cranking out blog posts overflowing with keywords.
 They may satiate Google, but frankly, it’s a waste of resources to write for robots.
 Hard pass.

-- Looking to crank out a cookie-cutter book so you can launch your speaking career.
-You’re better off recording your thoughts and hiring a transcriber.
+Looking to crank out a cookie-cutter book.
+Let me be blunt—you’re better off recording your thoughts and hiring a transcriber.
 That’s what content mills are for.